 Britannia

-Britannia station was close to, and only 5' lower than, the 937' summit of the Rochdale to Bacup line, which was actually the highest point on the L&YR network.
-From here the line descended at 1:34 into Bacup.
-Going the other way to Rochdale was 1:40 down to Facit (and around 1:60 on to Rochdale) so it could not have been an easy line to operate.
-Britannia closed as a wartime economy in 1917 and never reopened as the locality was well served by trams.
-It did not have goods facilities and, because of the gradients, there were no regular goods services between Facit and Bacup.
-Uniquely on this line it was an island platform, sited in a cutting which has since been filled in.
-This is the 2022 view, looking towards Bacup, and the station was immediately beyond the filled in bridge.
+Britannia station was close to, and only 5ft lower than, the 967ft summit of the Rochdale to Bacup line, highest point on the L&YR.
+The line descended at 1:34 into Bacup, and at 1:40 to Facit (around 1:60 on to Rochdale) - a difficult line to operate.
+Britannia closed as a WWI economy in 1917 but never reopened as the locality was well served by trams.
+It had no goods facilities and, with those gradients, there were no regular freights between Facit and Bacup.
+Uniquely on this line it was an island platform, in a cutting.
+This view looks towards Bacup, with the station immediately beyond the filled in bridge.

 Location: Britannia (former)